particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 events to lighten the load on the receiving server.
 Specifically, Particle uses an adaptive algorithm to skip webhook attempts when more 4xx or 5xx HTTP status codes than 2xx HTTP status codes are returned by the receiving server.

+The server rating algorithm is per server hostname, and does not depend on the webhook that generated it, the account, or the port number being requested.

-After a cooldown period of a few seconds without errors, requests will be allowed to be made once again.
+After a cooldown period of a
+few seconds without errors, requests will be allowed to be made once again.
 Events that were skipped will retried after 30 seconds and 1 minute before being dropped.